ManliestBen/flipping-awesome/README.md

 ##    plain buttons.
 Nobody.

-## Start by talking through/white-boarding the problem and list
+# Hints:
-##  out what steps you need to take to reach the objective.
+## Start by talking through/white-boarding the problem and list out what steps you need to take to reach the objective.

 ## Declare variables and set up cached element references.